babelscript/rfcs/active/0001-basics.md

 ## Loops and Comprehensions

-We should compile to babel loops and comprehensions. `for of` needs resolving as this is (a) confusing anyway and (b) is a [completely different feature](https://babeljs.io/docs/learn-es6/#iterators-for-of) in babel
+We support babel loops and comprehensions.
+All coffeescript loop-related features are to be removed.

 ## Array Slicing and Splicing with Ranges